 The genus Sedum is a widely varied group of succulent plants.
-Coppertone sedum plants have outstanding color and form plus amazingly forgiving cultivation requirements.
-USDA zones 10-11 are suitable for growing Coppertone succulents, but they make excellent houseplants for the northern gardener.
+Coppertone sedum plants have outstanding color and form, plus amazingly forgiving cultivation requirements.
+USDA zones 10 and 11 are suitable for growing Coppertone succulents, but they make excellent houseplants for the northern gardener.
 Read on for more Coppertone stonecrop info, including planting and care.

 Coppertone Stonecrop Info

 Stonecrop plants come in sizes that are knee high to just a couple of inches (5 cm.) from the ground.
 Coppertone sedum plants grow 8 inches (20 cm.) tall with short stems that support large rosettes of nearly 2 inches across (5 cm.).
 These rosettes are the source of the name, as they can be yellowish green, but in full sun turn an orange rust or copper-like tone.
 The unique hue provides a startling contrast to common green succulents, like jade plants, or as a complement to the alien looking euphorbia.
 Sedum nussbaumerianum is native to Mexico and is perfect for dish gardens, desert landscapes, and even Mediterranean themes.
 It was first discovered in 1907 but was not named until 1923 as a tribute to Ernst Nussbaumer, head gardener at Bremen Botanic Garden.
 The stems of the rosettes are rusty brown and wiry and those rosettes multiply every year until a mature plant has many pups clustered around her.
 In time, the plant becomes a low growing shrub 2 to 3 foot (61-91 cm.) wide.
 Starry, slightly scented, flowers with pink-blushed anthers appear in spring.